 Assistant Professor of Psychology

 Hannah K. Bradshaw is an assistant professor in the Department of Psychology.
-She currently teaches courses in introductory psychology.
+She teaches courses in introductory psychology and evolutionary psychology.

 Dr. Bradshaw is interdisciplinary-minded psychologist who incorporates methodological tools from social psychology, marketing, health psychology, industrial/organizational psychology, and psychoneuroimmunology.
 Her research program explores how interpersonal and ecological cues might affect our perceptions and decisions in the broader social world.
 While she has a wide variety of research interests, she tends to gravitate towards questions that pertain to disgust sensitivity, women’s sociality, and consumer preferences and behavior.

 - Russell, E. M., Bradshaw, H. K., Rosenbaum, M. S., Hill, S. E., & Russell‐Bennett, R. (2021).
 Intrasexual female competition and female trust in gay male sales associates’ recommendations.
 Psychology & Marketing, 38(2), 249-265.
 Link to entry